donlelef/python-for-data-science/1 - Setting up a Python Project/README.md

 ```
 Then, type `print("Hello, World!")` and press Enter.
 You should see the output `Hello, World!`.

+> [!NOTE]
-In a Windows system, just typing `python` will default to the system app alias, and will not use the `uv`-managed Python installations.
+> In a Windows system, just typing `python` will default to the system app alias, and will not use the `uv`-managed Python installations.

 ### Setting up a project
 Before setting up the project, you may want to check out uv's features on the [official documentation](https://docs.astral.sh/uv/getting-started/features/).